 If there's one trick many well-dressed women keep up their exquisitely hemmed sleeves, it's tailoring.
 While ready-to-wear pieces are technically ready to be worn (duh), getting your go-to pieces tailored can make a world of difference.
 More than fixing small rips or slippery straps, a great tailor knows exactly how to fit everything from jeans to ball gowns exactly to your frame.

-But since the idea of sending out your entire wardrobe may seem to be a bit much, we enlisted the help of tailoring expert and custom designer Kiya Tomlin to break down what’s really necessary.
-From what to look for in a good tailor, to the right way to nip and tuck your go-to items, Tomlin makes the art of tailoring simple.
+Since the idea of sending out your entire wardrobe may seem to be a bit much, we enlisted the help of tailoring expert and custom designer Kiya Tomlin to break down what’s really necessary.
+From what to look for in a good tailor to the right way to nip and tuck your go-to items, Tomlin makes the art of tailoring simple.
+Read on for our tailoring guide, complete with all her tips, and to shop the staples to consider tailoring yourself.

 “When mass-produced clothes first emerged, they were not created as a complete replacement for custom-made clothing, but more of an economical and convenient shortcut.
 People at that time understood ready-to-wear clothing was not supposed to fit you right off the rack, and there would still be a need to tailor these pieces.